iredchuk/react-validation-demo/README.md

-# React Validation Demo
+# React validation demo

-Demo project on how to implement validation in React using context and hooks.
+A demo of how validation can be implemented in React with hooks and context.